 Director of Operations and Development

 Lisa joined the Trust in 2013.
-She has worked in the non-profit arena for her entire career, focused on outdoor recreation and land conservation.
-She has slowly moved from the east coast to the west coast, working for organizations such as the Tahoe Rim Trail Association, Colorado Mountain Club, Great Basin Institute, and Hurricane Island Outward Bound School.
-Lisa is a current board member of the Paul F-Brandwein Institute.
-She holds a Master of Forestry degree from the University of British Columbia and a BS In Environmental Geoscience from Boston College, and is based in Evergreen, Colorado.
+Working in the non-profit arena for her entire career, her focus has been on outdoor recreation-based stewardship and land conservation.
+She worked for organizations such as the Tahoe Rim Trail Association, Colorado Mountain Club, Quebec-Labrador Foundation, Great Basin Institute, and Hurricane Island Outward Bound School.
+Lisa holds a Master of Forestry degree from the University of British Columbia and a BS In Environmental Geoscience from Boston College, and is based in Evergreen, Colorado.